 When to go to Prince George

 Prince George enjoys summer high temperatures of an average of 22.1°C with winter average lows of -13.6°C in January.

 A fabulous tour taking in Prince Rupert is Canadian Sky's Winding Rails and Mountains of the West.

-Planning a holiday to Prince George in 2016 or 2017?
+Planning a holiday to Prince George in 2019?
 Canadian Sky has the experience to help you plan your perfect holiday.
 Call our Prince George specialists today and make the most of your next holiday.